 Pevey enters his 35th season in baseball and 22nd as a coach.
 He is the only Iowa manager to lead the team in six straight seasons.
-Pevey is three wins shy of his 356th victory as Iowa's manager, a new franchise record.
+Pevey is two wins shy of his 356th victory as Iowa's manager, a new franchise record.
 That win will also mark his 1,000th career managerial victory.
 A Georgia native, Pevey was selected by the Minnesota Twins in the 19th round of the 1982 draft.
 He debuted with the Montreal Expos on May 16, 1989 and appeared in 13 games in his only big league season.

 Nichols begins his third year with the Iowa Cubs and his 19th as a coach in professional baseball.
 Through his term with the I-Cubs, Nichols has worked with 67 pitchers, 24 of which took the mound for both Iowa and Chicago in the two-season span.
 As a player, Nichols appeared in parts of seven big league seasons, primarily with Cleveland, posting a 4.43 ERA (203ER/412.2IP) through 100 games.